 Belvedere’s The Age of Dürer exhibition shines a rare light on this period and showcases, for example, the output of Austrian workshops of the time, when art started to expand beyond its traditional role as a vehicle for religious teaching and moral instruction.

 Art began to become a goal in itself, with growing attention to its aesthetic quality.
-This spurred new approaches and a new sophistication.
+This development encouraged new approaches and greater sophistication.
 It increased the range of subjects (literal and figurative) worthy of attention, and artists themselves took on a more “artistic” understanding of their work and purpose.

 The era produced its fair share of recognisable masters.
 Albrecht Dürer, who gives his name to the exhibition title, stands tall among them; his portrait of a young hare graces a million fridge magnets.
 Though not from what we call Austria today, Dürer did enjoy the patronage of the Habsburg emperor, Maximilian I.

-Other masters of their trade with a connection to the lands of today’s Austria or Habsburg rulers were the likes of Lucas Cranach the Elder, Albrecht Altdorfer and Jacopo de’Barbari.
+Other masters of their trade with a connection to the lands of today’s Austria or Habsburg rulers include the likes of Lucas Cranach the Elder, Albrecht Altdorfer and Jacopo de’Barbari.

 Works by all the names mentioned above appear in the exhibition, alongside art by lesser-known “Austrian” practitioners who nevertheless deserve recognition for the quality of their output.

-The exhibition draws on Belvedere’s own extensive collection of medieval and Renaissance art, supplemented by loans from such prestigious institutions as the Yale University Art Gallery and the Germanisches Nationalmuseum in Nuremberg.
+The exhibition draws on Belvedere’s own extensive collection of medieval and Renaissance art, supplemented by loans from other prestigious institutions.

 Dates and tickets

-Enjoy exploring The Age of Dürer from October 22nd, 2021 to January 30th, 2022.
-A standard entrance ticket for Upper Belvedere should normally get you into the palace and any exhibitions inside.
+Enjoy exploring The Age of Dürer from October 21st, 2021 to January 30th, 2022.
+A standard entrance ticket for Upper Belvedere should normally get you into the palace and any other exhibitions inside.

 How to get to the exhibition